Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/README.md

 ```bash
   python request_grobid.py
 ```
-This runs a Python script that'll connect to the GROBID server using the Grobid Python client library, and downloads all of the XML of the pdfs inside the 'Papers' directory, this might take a few minutes, if it takes too long stop the Grobid container, start it again and execute request_grobid.py again.
+This runs a Python script that'll connect to the GROBID server using the Grobid Python client library, it downloads all of the XML of the pdfs inside the 'Papers' directory, this might take a few minutes, if it takes too long stop the Grobid container, start it again and execute request_grobid.py again.

 ## Now run the Python scripts with Docker compose